March 9, 2023

 Generates clean code

-When you build a website using Webflow, the platform generates code that is clean and easy for search engines to read, which can help improve your SEO.
 This means faster load times, and better crawling and indexing.
 And if you want to take things to the next level, Webflow also allows users to add custom code, which can help implement more advanced SEO strategies or add special features to your site.

 The Cons of Webflow for SEO

-No Yoast plugin for Webflow
+No Yoast plugin for Webflow – Webflow SEO vs WordPress

-This could potentially be a problem if you’re used to using Yoast as an SEO tool.
-However, if you don’t currently use Yoast, this is not applicable.
-Webflow offers its own built-in SEO tools, such as the ability to add meta descriptions, page titles, and alt tags, as well as automatic sitemap generation and robots.txt editing.
-These features help users optimize their website for search engines without the need for a separate plugin like Yoast.
+You’ll also be able to find built-in Webflow SEO tools, such as the ability to add meta descriptions, page titles, and alt tags, as well as automatic sitemap generation and robots.txt editing.
+These features help users optimize their website for search engines without the need for a separate Webflow SEO plugin.

 You can’t edit publish dates on Webflow